 - 3.1.
 Establish strong interdisciplinary working within the organisation between departments and specialisms; across primary, secondary and community care; and evidenced connections across research, training and education, service improvement and innovation. - 3.2.
 Establish cross-sector partnerships across Wales, the UK and internationally to increase the reach, level and impact of research.
-Specifically, there will be evidence of alignment of vision, joint R&D strategies, memorandums of understanding, deliverable plans and regular progress reviews with: - Higher education providers - Research agencies and funders - Public sector organisations, by working across organisational boundaries and adopting flexible approaches to enable easier movement of staff.
-This may include working with other NHS organisations, Digital Health & Care Wales, Health Education and Improvement Wales, and the Regional Innovation and Improvement Coordination Hubs. - Life science companies and representative bodies as part of Wales and UK wide industry collaboration plans, whilst developing efficient systems to support commercial research.
+Specifically, there will be evidence of alignment of vision, joint R&D strategies, memorandums of understanding, deliverable plans and regular progress reviews with: - Higher education providers, collaborating to maintain integrated partnership working between the NHS and academia including, where relevant, as part of the research and development pillar for University Health Board status - Research agencies and funders (including research councils and third sector organisations) - Public sector organisations, by working across organisational boundaries and adopting flexible approaches to enable easier movement of staff.
+This may include working with other NHS organisations, Digital Health and Care Wales, Health Education and Improvement Wales, and the Regional Innovation and Improvement Coordination Hubs.